Employment

 Eligibility for working in Japan

-You must have a Status of Residence (zairyuu shikaku) that allows you to work, and also the job must be within the qualifications permitted by your resident status.Looking for a job in Japan
+You must have a Status of Residence (zairyuu shikaku) that allows you to work.
+Also, the job must be within the qualifications permitted by your resident status.Looking for a job in Japan

-If you want to take a job (including a part time job) other than those permitted by your current resident status, you must get permission called “Shikakugai Katsudo-kyoka” from Immigration Bureau.
-For further information, please contact:Osaka Immigration Bureau, Kyoto Office TEL:075-752-5997
+If you want to work (including a part time job) in a field other than those permitted in your current resident status, you must get permission called “Shikakugai Katsudo-kyoka” from the Immigration Bureau.
+For further information, please contact:Osaka Immigration Bureau, Kyoto Office

 Japan’s Labor Standard Law